Inventory Financing Options Compared

 - Businesses that cannot access traditional credit

-Watch out for: Cost.
-For recurring inventory cycles, the cumulative cost of repeated MCAs is significantly higher than a revolving credit facility.
+Watch out for For recurring inventory cycles, the cumulative cost of repeated MCAs can be higher than a revolving credit facility, depending on pricing, repayment speed, and usage.
 It also does not revolve — you take one advance, repay it, and apply again.

 Supplier credit